noureldinSAF/GoLearning/goSyntax.md

 16
 2
 ```
+3- How to ignore rubbish in memory?
+How to deal With variables based on their reference not their value ?

-3- pointers => pass the variable by reference not by value, so you can edit its original value
+pointers => pass the variable by reference not by value, so you can edit its original value
 To get the reference of variable i use &i, to get the value of this reference in function use *i
 ex:
 ```go